A-Level History World War 2 Revision Notes

 Exam Questions

-Explain how the Holocaust was a significant aspect of World War II.
+Explain how the Treaty of Versailles contributed to the outbreak of World War II.
 [4 marks]

-What is meant by the term 'Totalitarianism' in the context of World War II?
+What is meant by the term 'Blitzkrieg'?
 [2 marks]

 Practice Quiz

-What event triggered the start of World War II?
+Which event is often considered the start of World War II?

 Need custom study material?